Manan-Singh/Hex-Clock/README.md

 # Hex-Clock
 A clock that displays the time of the year in seconds in hexadecimal format.
-I got the idea from http://www.jacopocolo.com/hexclock/
+I got the idea from http://www.jacopocolo.com/hexclock/ and wanted to make my own.